hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 | `base`               | string  | **Optional** allows each URI string value to be relative to a base URI |

-(TODO - shorten this section?  move to a Discussion? or the Wiki? or a separate section at the end?
-Appendix about URIs?)

 The media type indicates what type of data each URI points to.
 HAPI places no constraints on the values for `mediaType`, but servers should use standard values for these, such as `image/fits` or `image/png` or `application/x-cdf` The `scheme` describes the access protocol.
-Again there are no restrictions, but there is an expectation that it should be a well known protocol, such as `http` or `https` or `ftp` or `doi` or `s3` (used for cloud-based access to Amazon object stores).
+Again there are no restrictions, but there is an expectation that it should be a well known protocol, such as `http` or `https` or `ftp` or `doi` or `s3` (used for Amazon object stores).
-The `base` allows the individual string values for the parameter to be relative to a base URI, typically a web-accessible location ending in a slash, where the data response will contain the files found within the location.
+The `base` allows the individual string values for the parameter to be relative to a base URI, typically a web-accessible location ending in a slash.

-The inclusig of URIs allows HAPI to serve lists of files and images, which is a common need for some data providers.
-The ability to include images enahces the usefulness of HAPI, becuase sommon image foramts are easily interpretable and could be utilized within a wide range of clients.
+By allowing URI string types, HAPI now officially supports the serving of lists of files and images, which is a common need for some data providers.
+The ability to include images enahces the usefulness of HAPI, becuase common image formats are easily interpretable and could be utilized within a wide range of clients.

-In terms of just listing files, a word of caution is given.
+However, in terms of just listing files, a word of caution is necessary.
 It is emphasized that simply listing data file names as URIs is generally **not** sufficient for making a time series dataset accessible via HAPI.
-A files listing service is useful on its own in many contexts, but the intent of HAPI is to provide acces to the data content, not just URIs to the data files.
+A file listing service is useful on its own in many contexts, but the intent of HAPI is to provide acces to the data content, not just URIs to data files.

 Note that a URI is more generic that a URL: all URLs are URIs, but there are other kinds of URIs that are not URLs.
 A URL is directly actionable and the content can be requested via HTTP, which essentially any client could be expected